frederic-perez/AmE-dictionary/data/idioms.md

 __narrow the gap__
 __natter on__ To talk idly or incessantly. _Now that she can talk, my little girl will just natter on all day long._
 __natural hat trick__ _n_ _sports_ A hat trick in which three goals are scored in succession by one player in one game.
-__navigate__ :four: To carefully and skillfully manage or deal with something that is complex, challenging, or difficult. _Navigating difficult relationships._ _Navigating life._
+__navigate__ :five: To carefully and skillfully manage or deal with something that is complex, challenging, or difficult.
+To successfully manage or work through a difficult or complex situation. _I’m not sure how to navigate this awkward conversation with my boss about a raise._ _Navigating difficult relationships._ _Navigating life._
 __nebbish__ A weak, submissive, pitiful person, especially a man.
 Adapted from the Yiddish word _nebekh_. _He’s just a sniveling nebbish, not a real man like you._
 __neck and neck__ :two::hammer:
 __neck of the woods__ :two: A neighborhood or nearby area; the area around where one lives.
 __need (something) (about) as much as (one) needs a hole in the head__ To have absolutely no need or use for something. _I’m perfectly happy having a cell phone that just makes phone calls—I need a fancy new smartphone about as much as I need a hole in the head._
 __need for speed__ _Need for speed_ is a phrase showing a desire to go fast, usually in a vehicle, such as a race car; popularized in the 1986 film _Top Gun_.
 __need-to-know__
+__needle (one)__ _informal_ To provoke one with teasing or goading remarks or acts. _She just kept needling me with condescending comments about my sales numbers._ _Biden needles Trump in hopes of pushing him off message._
-__needless to say__ :two: Obviously; the following is completely self-evident. _Helen has pneumonia, so, needless to say, we’re postponing our vacation._
+__needless to say__ :three: Obviously; the following is completely self-evident. _Helen has pneumonia, so, needless to say, we’re postponing our vacation._
 __nepo baby__ A famous person who has at least one parent who is also famous.
 It’s often used as a negative term to suggest that a celebrity didn’t actually earn success and only gets opportunities because of their family connections.
 __nerd out__ :two::hammer:
 __nerve-racking__ (nerve-wracking) Causing fear or anxiety.